Burman University: Canadian Union College

 In 1947, the school became a senior college and was renamed Canadian Union College, becoming the primary post-secondary institution for the Canadian Union Conference of Seventh-day Adventists.
 That same year, it began its first four-year program in theology.
 A music department was founded soon after, in 1949.

 In 1958, the General Conference of Seventh-day Adventists recommended that Canadian Union College pursue provincial accreditation.
 A large construction program began, and several new buildings were constructed, in an effort to win accreditation.
 However, the government of Alberta did not allow private institutions to grant degrees at this time, and so no accreditation came; and the school was left heavily in debt.
 At this time Oshawa Missionary College (now Kingsway College) was facing similar accreditation issues for its own post-secondary programs.
 Beginning in the 1970s, Canadian Union College began pursuing a series of affiliation programs, to enable its students to study at CUC and get a degree.
 In 1971, CUC affiliated itself with the University of Alberta, and through this program it offered first-year and later second-year university courses.
 In 1979, CUC began an affiliate program with Union College, a Seventh-day Adventist university in Nebraska, which allowed CUC to begin offering three-year and four-year degree programs.
 Some programs CUC was able to offer through Union College included a Bachelor of Education program and a Bachelor of Arts degree.
 In 1983, CUC affiliated with Walla Walla College in order to offer the first two years of Walla Walla's engineering program.
 Kingsway College also attempted to gain affiliations with Adventist universities in the United States, but failed to do so; and furthermore, because the Ontario government changed how nurses were educated in the province, Kingsway lost its nursing program, in 1975.
 This led to the Canadian Union voting to close Kingsway's post-secondary program and merge it with CUC, in 1977.

 In 1981, the Canadian Union of Seventh-day Adventists voted to separate the high school and college divisions of CUC into separate institutions.
 The high school division was renamed Parkview Adventist Academy in 1982.
-At the time of its separation, Parkview had an enrollment of 316.
+At the time of its separation, Parkview had an enrolment of 316.
 Due to its close proximity to CUC, it shared and continues to share a number of facilities with the university, such as the dormitory and the music program.

 In 1984, the province of Alberta created the "Private Colleges Accreditation Board," which allowed private schools in Alberta to apply for the right to become a degree-granting university.
 In 1991, Canadian Union College became one of the first four private institutions in Alberta given the ability to grant bachelor's degrees.
 The first Bachelor's programs to receive accreditation were three-year degrees in English, Music, and Religious Studies.
 Several other programs were quickly added during the next decade.
 CUC continued to offer other degrees through Union College at this time.